-Hillbilly Jim shares the story of the time Uncle Elmer (Stan Frazier) couldn’t make a WWF show in the ’80s and how Vince McMahon reacted in an excessive, wasteful way.
+Hillbilly Jim shares the story of Uncle Elmer (Stan Frazier) being unable to make a WWF show in the ’80s and how Vince McMahon reacted in an excessive, wasteful way.

 Vince McMahon wasn’t born with a silver spoon.
 It was quite the opposite.
 He grew up with his mother, Vicky, and abusive step-father in an 8-foot-wide New Moon trailer in a trailer park.
 Before that, he lived in Manly, North Carolina, in a house with no indoor plumbing where he had to go outside whenever he needed to use the privy.